 Ritual for hanging a broom above the door

 Like any magick, hanging a broom above the door is only as effective as your intention.
 Rituals are a great way to set these intentions, and to send energy towards your goal, need, or desire.
-In this case, I recommend the following ritual for hanging a broom over the door to ward off unwanted energy.
+This is a cleansing and consecration ritual for hanging a broom over the door to ward off unwanted energy.
 You will need:

 - A small broom (can be handmade, with any adornments you so desire)